weblicht/curb/components/APIWrapper/README.md

 recipe below for more details.

-A component created with `connectWithApiQuery` will automatically try to query the API when the component first mounts, with the request parameters given by the `queryParams` prop, or the return value of the `propsToParams` function.
-If both of these values are undefined, no request will be made automatically; but you can make the request explicitly at any time in your component's lifecycle (for example, in an event handler) by calling the `query` prop.
+A component created with `connectWithApiQuery` will automatically try to query the API when the component first mounts and whenever it is given new props.
+It will use the request parameters given by the `queryParams` prop, or the return value of the `propsToParams` function.
+If both of these values are undefined, or the value has not changed, no request will be made automatically; but you can make the request explicitly at any time in your component's lifecycle (for example, in an event handler) by calling the `query` prop.
 This prop is a function which exposes the `doQuery` action creator.
 Calling this function with a request parameters object results in a new API query.
 You can use this to e.g. fetch additional data into a data container based on user interactions.